maximzaika/amazing-grazing2/readme.md

 ```
 - The HTML is generated via .PHP file.
 To modify it, open `../php/generate-feedback-tab.php` in notepad, read comments, perform direct manipulations, save the file, and reload the page

-### 6.6 Configure & set up the floating back to top button located on every page.
+### 6.6 Configure & set up the floating back to top button

 **Perform these actions when creating a new page ONLY**
 - Add the following line to the bottom of the `<body>` section before `<scripts>`: